0x251e-challenge/challenges/_posts/2025-05-19-luhn-vault.md

 Now within this function of WindowProc, it shows logic handling and extra string processing function.

-At this part, we able to perform backtracing since we notice some unique strings such as `Flag Found` and `bbctf{%s%s}`.
+At this part, we able to perform backtracing since we notice some unique strings such as `Flag Found` and `bbctf{ }`.

 ![luhn-vault-3](/assets/posts/chall-writeup-img/luhn-vault/luhn-vault-3.jpg)